-We have identified one area for follow up work in relation to a significant weakness and recommendation reported for the 2021/22 audit.
-This is set out on the next page.
-Please note that at the time of writing this report, the wording of the significant weakness and recommendation in the prior year is still in draft and we will update this wording as this year's audit progresses.
+We have identified one area for follow up work in relation to a significant weakness and recommendation that is being reported on the 2021/22 audit.
+This significant weakness relates to the findings of HMICFRS in their inspection report on North Yorkshire Police published in March 2023.
+At the time of writing this report, the wording of the significant weakness and recommendation in the prior year is still in draft and subject to discussion.
+Consequently, we will update the relevant wording as this year's audit progresses.